Nashville-Public-Library/bedework-docs/docs/add-events/description.md

 ### Seed Exchange
 Append this Seed Exchange pitch to all gardening events.

     This program is brought to you by Nashville Public Library Seed Exchange.
 Borrow seeds, grow plants, return seeds.
 Seeds are available for check out at select branches.
-For more information, see facebook.com/NashvillePublicLibrarySeedExchange or library.nashville.org/event/seed-exchange.
+For more information, see https://library.nashville.org/event/seed-exchange.

 ## Common Errors
 - Don't include a recurrence pattern (e.g., “Every Tuesday”) in your event descriptions.